 At its core, guitar amplification is based on three building blocks – preamp, power amp and speaker.
 The preamp shapes the tone, the power amp brings it up to the level required to drive the speaker, and the speaker pumps out the glorious tone.

-First, there's the question of whether the amp is tube, solid state, or digital amp modeler.
-With tubes, you’re getting the benefits of a physical reaction in your playing.
-Genuine electrical artistry spilling from a row of glowing glass tubes.
+First, there's the question of whether the amp is tube, solid-state, or a digital amp modeler.
+With tubes, you’re getting the benefits of a physical reaction in your playing: genuine electrical artistry spilling from a row of glowing glass tubes.
 They deliver a rich harmonic warmth and dynamism that people still flock to, despite all of the advances in digital and modeling technology.
-If you’re playing at stage volume, and driving the power amp section of the amp, tubes really come into their own in a way that digital and modelling amps can’t truly compete with.
+If you’re playing at stage volume, and driving the power amp section of the amp, tubes really come into their own in a way that digital and modeling amps can’t truly compete with.

 Where digital comes up trumps is through sheer variety and instant gratification.
 Modern digital amps can pack in approximations of literally hundreds of different models, from all genres, in a way that gives the user a near-infinite tonal palette.
 For this reason, digital amps are popular in studio environments, where sheer volume isn’t as important as depth of tone and tweakability, or with learners who want to experiment with their sound.

 - Practice in peace with the best headphones for guitar amps

 - Go portable with the best desktop guitar amps